Note: This unit version is currently under review and is subject to change!

 |Versions for this Unit:|

-This UoS will provide an introduction to the principles of tissue engineering, as well as an up to date overview of recent progress in the field of tissue engineering is and where it is going.
-This UoS assumes prior knowledge of cell biology and chemistry and builds on that foundation to elaborate on the important aspects of tissue engineering.
-The objectives are:
+This unit will provide an introduction to the principles of tissue engineering, as well as an up to date overview of recent progress and future outlook in the field of tissue engineering.
+This unit assumes prior knowledge of cell biology and chemistry and builds on that foundation to elaborate on the important aspects of tissue engineering.

 |Additional Notes:||The primary teaching delivery method will be lectures.
 This UoS builds on the assumed knowledge of junior and intermediate biology and thus students will already have practical hands-on biological training.
 The purpose of this UoS is to elaborate the theory and latest developments of this very new field of tissue engineering, thereby building on the existing practical and theoretical knowledge base the students have in cell biology.|